 What a great story!
 Obviously, the janitor understood the importance of his contribution and how his role linked into the overall purpose of the NASA Space Team at the time.
 He truly felt he was a valuable part of something bigger than himself, and his attitude created a feeling of self-confidence in his mission.
 He wasn’t merely a janitor, he was a member of the 1962 NASA Space Team!

-- Keep it simple
+- Keep it simple, no jargon or acronyms.

-Yours behaviourally, Nick
+Yours engagingly, Nick

 Keep Safe & Well, Be Positive & Strong

 SHARING IS CARING

 If you know of someone who would find this article of value, please do share it with them, using the social media buttons below.
 In addition, if you don’t want to miss out on future articles and team-building activities shared, use the Newsletter subscription to the right.
 You’ll receive a newsletter, no more than once a quarter, with other team-building activities you can use with your team, to help you achieve even greater success.